dsas/wpless-gutenberg/README.md

 ### Use

  1. npm install
- 2. npx wp-scripts build --no-externals
+ 2. npx wp-scripts build --webpack-no-externals
  3. Open up editor.html in a browser